phoenixframework/phoenix_live_view/guides/client/js-interop.md

     by a parent update, or by the parent being removed entirely
   * `disconnected` - the element's parent LiveView has disconnected from the server
   * `reconnected` - the element's parent LiveView has reconnected to the server
+  * `beforeReload` - the element's parent LiveView is trying to conduct a full reload.
+If this lifecycle callback returns a truthy value, LiveView assumes that the logic related to reloading is delegated to the hook and will not execute the reload.

 The above life-cycle callbacks have in-scope access to the following attributes: